-- 1. Remove panel C. - 2.
+- 1. Remove panels A and C. - 2.
 Remove the quick fastener screw and bolt, and then pull the panel upward to remove it.

 To ease removal of panel D, shift the drive select lever into the reverse position.

 - 1. Panel D - 2.
 Quick fastener screw